[Last updated: 15 March 2022]

 Petzl beams cover all different ranges.

 The MYO headlamp has a nice flood beam which is bright enough for most uses most people need it for.
 For work,

 One problem, the price.
-At the moment, it is retailing for $430 on Amazon.
+At the moment, it is retailing for around $430.
 That’s SUPER expensive.
 It’s a great light, and you’ll pay for great equipment, but wow – right?
 As I said, I bought one, and I am very glad I did.
 Total satisfaction.
-Make sure you check out my YouTube video on this Ultra Rush headlamp – a full-review, and then if it matches your needs – Just GET IT.
+Make sure you check out my YouTube video on this Ultra Rush headlamp – a full review, and then if it matches your needs – Just GET IT.
 Really, spend the money and get it.
 You’ll be getting 30 years of Petzl manufacturing quality.
 You’ll be buying peace of mind because you have the absolute best headlamp made.